 CDFA's intent is to fund projects that can demonstrate a project's "readiness."
 Project readiness will be evaluated based on evidence that applicants are ready to promptly start project implementation.
-Evidence includes, but is not limited to, a list of permits already obtained, and details of the process required to obtain remaining permits clearly outlined in the Application Questionnaire and Project Readiness template under the Project Readiness section.
+Evidence includes, but is not limited to, a list of permits already obtained, and details of the process required to obtain remaining permits clearly outlined in the Project Readiness template under the Project Readiness section.

-If awarded, grant recipients are expected to demonstrate compliance with the California Environmental Quality Act (CEQA) and all applicable permitting within six (6) months of the execution of the grant agreement.
+If awarded, grant recipients are expected to demonstrate compliance with the California Environmental Quality Act (CEQA) and most of the applicable permitting within six (6) months of the grant agreement execution.